Eddie Vowell

 Eddie Ray Vowell (born December 13, 1946) is a retired American football coach.
-He is best known for serving as head football coach at Texas A&M University–Commerce from 1986 to 1998.
+He is best known for serving as head football coach at Texas A&M University–Commerce—now known as East Texas A&M University—from 1986 to 1998.
 He is second in program history with 73 career wins and led the Lions to the 1990 Lone Star Conference championship and appearances in the NCAA Division II playoffs in 1990, 1991, and 1995.

 Early life

 Vowell was born in Oklahoma but was raised in the small Texas Panhandle community of Mobeetie.
-He graduated from Mobeetie High School in 1965.
-He then attended Southwestern Oklahoma State University in Weatherford, Oklahoma, graduating with a bachelor's degree in 1969 and a master's degree in 1978.
-While at Southwestern Oklahoma State, he was a member of the Bulldogs track team and also was on the dean's list.
+He graduated from Mobeetie High School in 1965 then attended Southwestern Oklahoma State University in Weatherford, Oklahoma, graduating with a bachelor's degree in 1969 and a master's degree in 1978.
+While at Southwestern Oklahoma State, he was a member of the Bulldogs track team and was also on the dean's list.

 Coaching career

 Early coaching

 After graduating, Vowell coached at several high schools in Texas.
 He coached David Bailiff while in San Antonio and coached at Gainesville High School in Gainesville, Texas before joining the staff at East Texas State.